mkaito/bernstein/README.md

 ## Terminology, workflow, and purpose.

-A "project", in bernstein, is not meant to be as big and overarching as you might think.
-Working on fixing a bug is a project.
-Fixing up some documentation is another project.
-For anything you would create a new branch in git, a project is the right size.
+An "issue" is a problem that needs to be solved, a feature that needs to be implemented, an enhancement that needs to happen.
+Something that needs to be done but is too big for a single "task".

 A "task" is something that needs to be worked on.
-A single step towards project completion.
+A single step towards issue completion.
 Like entries in a TODO list.
 Time is tracked on the task level.
 You can clock in to a task, and clock out.
 Marking a task as completed automatically clocks you out.

-A "discussion" is a stream of messages attached to either a project or a task.
+A "discussion" is a stream of messages attached to either an issue  or a task.
-Each message is cryptographically signed by its author.
+Each message is cryptographically signed by its author, and Bernstein will reject unsigned messages or messages with invalid signatures.

-Generally speaking, a project is a large task within a development project.
+Generally speaking, an issue is a large task within a development project.
-Each project is divided into smaller tasks.
-Most of the time, all tasks in a project will be carried out by the same person, which is why the assignment defaults to yourself.
+Each issue is divided into smaller tasks.
+Most of the time, all tasks in an issue will be carried out by the same person, which is why the assignment defaults to yourself.
 However, you might need someone else to fix something for you.
-To formalize this, you assign them a task.
+To formalize this, you assign them a task, and they will see it.

 ## Identifiers

-Projects and tasks are uniquely identified by a path-like string, where tasks are represented "inside" their projects, as if their were files in a folder.
+Issues and tasks are uniquely identified by a path-like string, where tasks are represented "inside" their issues, as if their were files in a folder.
 I suggest you keep the path tokens succint and simple.
 For more verbose prose, you can use the discussion feature.